martinohanlon/BlueDot/docs/recipes.rst

 Many Buttons
 ~~~~~~~~~~~~

-Create a grid of buttons by setting the `cols` and `rows` e.g. a 10 buttons in a 2x5 grid:
+Create a grid of buttons by setting the `cols` and `rows` e.g. 10 buttons in a 2x5 grid:

 .. image:: images/layout_many_buttons_small.png
    :alt: Android blue dot app showing 10 buttons in a 2x5 grid